 Where should you install GFCI outlets?
 GFCIs are required by the National Electrical Code (NEC) in all new kitchens, bathrooms. crawl spaces, unfinished, basements, and outdoor receptacles.
-Owners of older houses can retrofit $15 GFI outlets at those locations or have GFI breakers (about $50) mounted in the main breaker panel.
-Portable GFI adapters, which plug into regular wall receptacles, are available for $20 to $40.
+Owners of older houses can retrofit $15 GFCI outlets at those locations or have GFCI breakers (about $50) mounted in the main breaker panel.
+Portable GFCI adapters, which plug into regular wall receptacles, are available for $20 to $40.

 Installing a GFCI could save your life

 GFCI protection could prevent as many as two hundred deaths by electrocution every year as well as countless unnecessary burns and fires.
 The GFCI circuit was first invented in 1961 and has been slowly incorporated into the NEC.
 GFCI protection for receptacles has been required by the NEC since:

 - 1975 Bathrooms

 - 1978 Garages